 You’ve probably already seen the chunky-soled, Seinfeld-like sneaker on plenty of celebrities and fashion bloggers.
-While I’m totally on board with comfier footwear, I can’t help but scratch my head and say, “There’s gotta be a better way to do this.”
+While I’m totally on board with comfier footwear, I can’t help but scratch my head and say, “There’s gotta be a better way to wear tennis shoes.”

-Perhaps one of the most interesting aspects of this ugly shoe trend is that most women are wearing these clunkers with skirts and dresses.
+Perhaps one of the most interesting aspects of this ugly shoe trend is that most women are wearing these clunky tennis shoes with skirts and dresses.
 The combination is typically worn by fashion’s elite in an ironic manner, and the extreme juxtaposition is a fashion statement, rather than an attempt to create a beautiful outfit.

 The thing is, there is a way to wear sneakers with skirts and dresses that is equally fashion-forward and lovely.

 To help you learn how to wear sneakers with skirts and dresses, I have a few tips on which shoes to choose and how to style them with the more girly items in your closet.

 You can’t go wrong with a little white sneaker.
 Perhaps the most versatile shoe you could own, a white or cream sneaker can be worn with any other color in your wardrobe and with plenty of skirts and dresses.
 Because the body of the shoe isn’t bulky and the sole is flat, this nondescript shoe style is more like a super casual flat than an actual sneaker.
 Converse, Superga, Adidas, Feiyue, and Vans all carry classic white sneakers.

 This is the trickiest sneaker and dress combo to pull off since running shoes are typically associated with working out.
-But fear not, there is a way to make it work.
-The key to wearing running shoes with a dress or skirt is to keep in the mind this term: sports luxe.
+But fear not, there's a way to make it work.
+The key to wearing running shoes with a dress or skirt is to keep this term in mind: sports luxe.
 The sports luxe trend is all about streamlining workout wear, minimizing bulk for a minimalist appeal.
 The end result is an ensemble that is polished and futuristic.
-When choosing a running a sneaker that you can wear with dresses or skirt, opt for sleek silhouettes.
+So when choosing a running sneaker that you can wear with dresses or skirt, opt for sleek silhouettes.
 This means aerodynamic styles with minimal bulk.
 You also want to make sure the sole isn’t chunky, but smooth like the body of the shoe.
 Nike Flex is a great option, as well as Adidas’ Edge Luxe 3.

-When styling an outfit to go with your sleek running shoes, take inspiration from the shoe itself -- sporty yet sophisticated.
-Instead of wearing super feminine dresses with frills, ruffles, and the like, choose a dress or skirt that is sleek like the shoe.
+When styling an outfit to go with your sleek running shoes, take inspiration from the shoe itself – sporty yet sophisticated.
+Instead of wearing super feminine dresses with frills, ruffles, and the like, choose a dress or skirt that's sleek like the shoe.
 Think loose, silky sheath dress or a stretchy black pencil skirt worn with a casual t-shirt.

 Because the silhouette of the shoe is more formed to your foot and ankle, it looks less gym ready and more street style ready.

 In fact, shoes like Converse high tops look especially cool with skirts and dresses.
-The best outfits are the ones where there is both contrast and complementarity between differing items.
+The best outfits are the ones where there's both contrast and complementarity between differing items.
 This creates balance.
-In the instance of dresses and sneakers, there is a balance between femininity and masculinity.
+In the instance of dresses and sneakers, there's a balance between femininity and masculinity.
 The more masculine shoe anchors the rest of the outfit and toughens it up a bit for an effortlessly cool street style look.